linz/geostore/README.md

     account or will create a new one.
 Existing VPC must to be used must contain following tags - "ApplicationName": "geospatial-data-lake", "ApplicationLayer": "networking".
     Allowed values: true, false.
 Default: false.
+* **DATALAKE_USERS_AWS_ACCOUNTS_IDS:** allow read/write access to Lambda functions API to all users belonging to specified comma separated list of AWS accounts IDs.
+Default: AWS account where Data Lake stack is deployed.
 1. Bootstrap CDK (only once per profile)

     ```bash